We’re fostering health literacy and health equity

 - Why Group Prenatal Care?
 The Evidence.
 This module provides an overview of group prenatal care.

 - What Does Supportive Pregnancy Care Look Like?
-This module provides a picture of the program by following a pregnant individual on their prenatal care journey.
+This module provides a picture of the program by following a mom-to-be on their prenatal care journey.

 - How Do I Plan & Implement Supportive Pregnancy Care?
 This module examines the logistics of implementing the program.

 - How to Be a Good Facilitator.
-This module focuses on the critical skills of group facilitation in a Supportive Pregnancy Care session.
+This module focuses on the critical skills of group facilitation in an SPC session.

 - How to Facilitate a Supportive Pregnancy Care Group: Engaging Participants.
 This module focuses on how to proactively engage group members in a group session.